-City of London and Eastern Fringe could easily be considered the watering hole for the rich as it’s seen an increase of more than 30% of residents who would fall under the “wealthy achievers”.
-This has all happened within a span of 5 years, and with ongoing developments such as the Heron and the Four Seasons Hotel and Private Residences.
-No longer will this city be recognizable as the residential area as it was once known for as soon as more development are up and running.
+The city of London and Eastern Fringe could easily be considered the watering hole for the rich as it’s seen an increase of more than 30% of residents who would fall under the “wealthy achievers”.
+This has all happened within a span of 5 years and with ongoing developments such as the Heron and the Four Seasons Hotel and Private Residences.
+No longer will this city be recognizable as the residential area as it was once known for as soon as more developments are up and running.
 And with the convenient Crossrail station running through the town, just as many individuals will find themselves leaving the city as there are entering it.

-Current value of homes in the area £625 – £775 per square feet with a 36% rise in population
+The current value of homes in the area of £625 – £775 per square feet with a 36% rise in population

 Earls Court was the host of the Volleyball Olympic this past summer and now the Earls Court Exhibition Centre site is well on its way to being redeveloped.
 In addition, there will be about 7,500 new homes being built in a cluster of 4 smaller villages that are near a new park.
 With the new homes and other new developments in progress, it won’t be long until this area becomes a prime central London market.

-Current value of homes in the area £1,250 per square feet with a 60% rise in population
+The Current value of homes in the area of £1,250 per square feet with a 60% rise in population

-Current value of homes in the area £850 per square feet with a 52% rise in population
+The current value of homes in the area of £850 per square feet with a 52% rise in population

 Hammersmith developers have been in careful and painstaking negotiations in regards to the residential development of the area which includes the number of affordable homes that will be built.
 In terms of transport links, the area is sufficient and very accessible from Heathrow.
 The city’s growth is stable and very accommodating to the new developments.

-Current value of homes in the area £700 per square feet with a 78% rise in population
+The current value of homes in the area of £700 per square feet with a 78% rise in population

 If you’re relocating from a different part of the UK or maybe even coming from a country outside of the UK, then take into consideration these popular and thriving areas.
 It’s a common theory that people go where the masses go and the individuals who are left behind eventually follow at the end.
 So whether you’re a part of the mass that’s already established itself in these hot spot areas or if you’re the individual that’s just now entering the scene, be ready to experience growth and changes at a considerable speed in the property hot-spots of London.